particle-iot/docs/src/content/reference/device-os/asset-ota.md

 | p2 (and Photon 2) | 1.125 MB | 1.09 MB |
 {{!-- END shared-blurb --}}

+There isn't a strict limit on the number of assets in your bundle, however each asset file is stored as a separate file in a flash file system, and each file takes a minimum of 4K bytes, even if the file is smaller than that.
+Thus if you have a large number of very small assets, you may want to consider concatenating them into a single larger asset.

+Note that the asset storage file system is separate from the user file system and does not count against the 2 MB (4 MB on Tracker) available for your use.

 ## Asset OTA Example

 The rest of this document shows how to add OTA assets to your project.
 This example just saves the files to the flash file system so you can run it without any additional hardware beyond a compatible Particle cellular or Wi-Fi device.
 Additional examples of using Asset OTA can be found on [the GitHub repository asset-ota-examples](https://github.com/particle-iot/asset-ota-examples).